 We’ve built a visual engine that will let you make everything from daily schedules to help your child plan and predict his day to dressing sequences to help him become more independent.

 We’ve also pulled together some great workshops and tools you can use every day.
-Learning can be lots of fun when you use music, play and story time to help your child’s understanding of language to grow
+Learning can be lots of fun when you use music, play, and storytime to help your child’s understanding of language to grow

 Helping your child to communicate

 There is nothing more fundamental than being able to let someone know what you need and want.
-Some children need extra practise to learn new ways of communicating.
+Some children need extra practice to learn new ways of communicating.
 At times, picture systems (PECS) or visual supports can really help with this.

-In this section you’ll find resources to help you learn more about the ways children communicate and find some tools for helping your child to move to the next step
+In this section, you’ll find resources to help you learn more about the ways children communicate and find some tools for helping your child to move to the next step

 A workshop on reading and storytelling.